(Swine, H1N1, Bird, Monkey, Camel, Seasonal, or whatever…)

 - Actually a fair percentage of vaccinated people still do get sick—some perhaps not as ill as they would have been.

 - The annual flu vaccine often does not cover us for specifically what happens to go around that year because they have to guess what is coming.

 Vaccine Risks.
 If there were no risks it would be a no-brainer to gamble on the flu shot.

 - There must be a good reason that there is a federal fund for compensating those who are injured by immunizations.

-- Immunizations for the 1976 swine flu outbreak caused 500 cases of paralysis and 25 deaths.
+- The 1976 swine flu itself caused 1 death, but the panic-induced vaccinations caused 450 cases of paralysis and according to some reports 25 deaths.

 - In this interview Russell Blaylock, MD discusses his contention that because of their mode of action and added toxic ingredients, vaccines of all kinds may create lasting irritation in the brain.

 - And just for the record, it is now thought that during the 1918 pandemic the deaths were not from the virus but from secondary bacterial infections that could be effectively treated today.

 Homeopathy and viruses.
 Homeopathy can be used for prevention and treatment.
 Article about the great results with the Homeopathic approach during the Spanish flu pandemic of 1918.
 And here is another article on the worst pandemic ever.

 Your wonderful immune system: Many people exposed to these communicable diseases do not come down with them.
 And most who do contract the flu recover quite quickly.
 Obviously, you want to be in one of these two groups—not in the grim statistics of those who perish due to weakened immunity.
 Learn more about supporting your immune system.